 A member of the Alumni Relations team will create a mailing list of the home and work addresses of alumni in your region that is sent to the U.S. post office.
 If you would like others to receive your postcard (e.g. UC Berkeley alumni leaders or alumni leaders from other business schools in your region), please submit their first and last names, street address, city, state, and zip code in an Excel spreadsheet when you submit the postcard copy.

 Please note: Once final copy is submitted, it will take approximately two to three weeks to create and print the postcards before they "land" in mailboxes in your region.

 For chapters outside the Bay Area, the Alumni Relations office has created and maintains chapter lists for alumni who live or work in your region.
-Your chapter's list is refreshed three times a year -- from the main campus alumni database--with addresses of Haas alumni who move into your region.
+Your chapter's list is refreshed four times a year -- from the main campus alumni database -- with addresses of Berkeley Haas alumni who move into your region.

 Who can join an email list and how do they join?